ozp3/Mocadrop-Calculator/README.md

 ﻿# Mocadrop-Calculator

 *Live version is now have private duplicate for security reasons.
 Some methods uses api keys.
-Except that, v2.2.0 can be accessable for public excluding newer versions.*
+Except that, v2.2.0 and older versions can be accessable for public excluding newer versions.*

+v2.3 IS HERE

+- New style, visual
+- New feature "Market Summary".
+Some parities related MOCA
+- New navbar
+- A separate page for each tool to smooth the experience

 v2.2.0 IS HERE